Decision API Filtering

 }

-• Example: Bag/accessories>Women>Clutch/wallet
+• Category: Bag/accessories>Women>Clutch/wallet

 Filter: Bag/accessories>Women